Gemini Near-infrared Spectroscopy of High-Redshift Fermi Blazars: Jetted Black Holes in the Early Universe Were Overly Massive: Results

 \subsection{Eddington ratio estimates}

-We estimate the Eddington ratios by diving the AGN bolometric luminosity by the Eddington luminosity ($\lambda_{\rm{Edd}} = L_{\rm{bol}} / L_{\rm{Edd}}$).
+For typical (non-beamed) AGNs, one can estimate the Eddington ratios by diving the AGN bolometric luminosity by the Eddington luminosity ($\lambda_{\rm{Edd}} = L_{\rm{bol}} / L_{\rm{Edd}}$).
 Following e.g., \citet{Belladitta2022}, we estimate the AGN bolometric luminosity using two methods.
 First, following \cite{shen11}, we use the 5100 \AA\ (or 3000 \AA) continuum luminosities measured from our GNIRS spectra assuming bolometric corrections (BC) derived from a mean quasar SED \citep{Richards2006}.
 Those bolometric corrections are BC$_{5100} = 9.26$, BC$_{3000} = 5.15$.
 We ignore the small inclination factor of $i = \frac{\cos\ 0^\circ}{\cos\ 30^\circ} = 1.15$ in the bolometric correction expected to arise due to differences the viewing angle for Type 1 radio quiet AGNs and blazars.
 Secondly, we use the disk bolometric luminosities given by \cite{Paliya2020} inferred from SED fitting.
-The total AGN bolometric luminosity is computed by assuming $L_{\rm{bol}} = 2\ L_{\rm{disk}}$ (e.g., \citealt{Calderone2013}).
-To compute the Eddington luminosities, we usplote the SED-based BH masses against (denoted $\lambda_{\rm{Edd, SED}}$) our virial BH masses using the broad-line luminosites (denoted $\lambda_{\rm{Edd, spec}}$).
-The results are shown in Figure~\ref{fig:edd}.
+The total AGN bolometric luminosity is computed by assuming $L_{\rm{bol}} = 2\ L_{\rm{disk}}$.
+The results shown in Figure~\ref{fig:bol} show that our spectral continuum-based bolometric luminosities are significantly larger than the bolometric luminosities inferred from the disk luminosity by SED fitting, thought to be due to contamination from boosted optical emission from the jet.

+Alternatively, one can estimate the disk bolometric luminosity directly from the broad-line luminosity as $L_{\rm{bol}} = \kappa L_{\rm{br}}$.
+This method assumes the broad line-emitting gas is ionized by continuum emission from the accretion disk.
+Therefore, the disk luminosity can be related to the broad-line luminosity by the correction factors given by \citet{Calderone2013}:

+Then, the Eddington ratios can be self-consistently calculated using the BH masses estimated from the broad line luminosities.
+This approach again avoids the issue of continuum contamination due to jetted emission and has a scatter of about a factor of 2 \citep{Calderone2013}.
+Given the systematically larger continuum luminosity-based BH masses and bolometric luminosities found previously, we consider this approach the most robust for our sample blazars.
+We have performed these calculations and show our robust Eddington ratio estimates calculated from only the line luminosities and widths, denoted $\lambda_{\rm{Edd, line}}$, in Figure~\ref{fig:edd}.